 On the big night, preheat your oven to 375°F.

 Remove the b’stilla from the freezer, unwrap and toss in the oven.
 (There’s no need to thaw.)
 A dusting of powdered sugar is all the effort you’ll need for a gorgeous & flaky, sweet & savory pie.

 1 stick butter (1 pat is for cooking, the rest is for brushing)

 1 large or 2 small onions, cut into thin moons

-2 cloves garlic, slivered3 cinnamon sticks (or use ground cinnamon for a just as effective but less sexy process)
+3 cinnamon sticks (or use ground cinnamon.
+It's just as effective but less sexy)

-3 heaping cups (leftover!) shredded turkey — make sure you have enough dark meat in the mix
+3 heaping cups shredded leftover turkey — go for white & dark meat

 1 handful chopped parsley